• Skip to main content

 📖 Recipe

-Mouloukhieh, also known as Molokhia or Jew's Mallow Soup, is a hearty Egyptian soup, cooked in chicken broth and flavored with aromatic spices.
+Molokhia Soup, also known as Mouloukhieh or Mulukhiyah, is a hearty Egyptian soup cooked in chicken broth and flavored with aromatic spices.
 It is low in calories, keto-friendly, and gluten-free!

 Course: Main Course